 for an upcoming family dance, using tunes from the jam.
 After that gig, Jim became the permanent guitarist for Paul's

 community dance band, "Tame Rutabaga."
-I sat on the side during gigs, noodling with the tunes they played.
+Still a beginner, I sat on the side during gigs, noodling with the tunes they played.
 As I became a better player, I was allowed to sit in, and was eventually added to the band as a full member.

 A dozen years and hundreds of

 dances later.
 We still play for Paul for family, contra, community

 dances and other events.
 We owe him a much for taking us on and drawing us into this music and

 dance journey.
 Through the years, we've ended up in several different bands (some have come and gone),

 formed with fellow jam members, and are currently playing with the Tamarack Band,

 The FireFlies, Tame Rutabaga, and as our own duo, TuneFolk, and have had the